denten-books/plain-text/2-device.md

 notebooks pose more questions than they answer.

-Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study the word "reading," he suggests early on.
+Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study what is meant by "reading," he suggests early on.
 By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
 Reading once again is "mechanical" reading, without a sense of "understanding" or interpretation.
-What happens when a child reads a newspaper, for example?
-"His eyes glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, other again he reads out letter by letter."
+What happens when a child reads a newspaper, for example?, Wittgenstein asks echoing Kuhlman and Descartes.
+The child's eyes "glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, other again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
-Yet he reads "faultlessly like a reliable machine."
+He reads "faultlessly like a reliable machine," he writes again, emphasising the mechanical property of colloquially "blind" reading.
 Another child merely pretends to read.
 He guesses at the words, and on occasion repeats things "by heart", without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
 Should either of these count as reading?

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
 He gives